 Headers

-Use the Headers field to include any headers that must be present to return a match.
+Use the Headers field to define all headers that must be present to return a match.
 The header value can be an exact value or a regular expression.

 Example: